charlieargue/multi-cart/NEW-README.md

 https://multicart.app/

-This is a demo full-stack serverless web application (built for self-study purposes) that is very nearly production-ready and enterprise-grade, can be used as a starter project, includes robust testing, CICD, shared libraries between the FE & BE, and is team-ready.
+This is a full-stack **serverless** web application (built for demo & self-study purposes) that is very nearly production-ready and enterprise-grade, can be used as a starter project, includes robust testing, CICD, shared libraries between the FE & BE, and is team-ready.

 It is built with: